 Add bruised mint to the bottom of a large wine glass

-Add ice, then pour in the prosecco and top it off with soda, giving it one more light stir
+Add ice, then pour in the prosecco and top it off with soda water, giving it one more light stir

-Garnish with an extra sprig of mint, and a slice of lime then serve
+Garnish with an extra sprig of mint and a slice of lime, and serve

-The Hugo cocktail is one of those easy summer cocktails you’ll keep coming back for.
+The Hugo Cocktail is one of those easy summer cocktails you’ll keep coming back for.
 If you want to give it an extra kick, you can add a bit of gin, but this cooling cocktail is equally delicious without.
-Oh, and if you’re looking for that super popular Aperol Spritz recipe, follow us this way.

 As is often the case with cocktails that use only a few ingredients, quality remains vital.
 And as you’re (probably) not in Italy right now, elderflower syrup will be hard to come by—unless you make your own.
 To do this, you’ll need to get your hands on dried elderflowers, which are easy to find online.
-It might sound like a big task, but if you want to make a decent Hugo cocktail recipe, you can’t take shortcuts.
+It might sound like a big task, but you can’t take shortcuts if you want to make a decent Hugo Cocktail recipe.
 You want the elderflower’s floral, citrusy notes to give this cocktail its unique botanical edge.
 If you can’t be bothered to make your own syrup, the next best thing will be to get your hands on a bottle of elderflower liqueur.

 Then there’s the Prosecco, and you mustn’t confuse this with other sparkling wine varieties.
-Prosecco is proudly Italian and is a slightly sweeter version of champagne, with delicate bubbles and flavors of lemon, apple, and pear.
-Combined with the floral base of the elderflower and lightened up with the addition of club soda, it’s a beautiful match made in Italian heaven.
+Prosecco is proudly Italian and is a slightly sweeter version of champagne, with delicate bubbles and flavours of lemon, apple, and pear.
+Combined with the floral base of the elderflower and lightened up with the addition of soda water, it’s a beautiful match made in Italian heaven.